bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `addReserve(contract IERC20Token _token, uint32 _ratio, bool _enableVirtualBalance)` {#BancorConverter-addReserve-contract-IERC20Token-uint32-bool-}
-defines a new reserve for the token can only be called by the owner while the converter is inactive note that prior version 17, you should use 'addConnector' instead
+defines a new reserve for the token can only be called by the owner while the converter is inactive note that prior to version 17, you should use 'addConnector' instead

 ## Parameters: